 Route 7 /Connecticut Fall Foliage Trips

-Discover: During your drive, there will be many opportunities to pull over and visit historic sites and cultural institutions, such as the Aldrich Museum of Contemporary Art, the colonial-themed Keeler Tavern, Danbury Museum and Historical Society and the Connecticut Antique Machinery Association Museum, which has the largest display of steam and gas tractors in the state.
+Discover: During your drive, there will be many opportunities to pull over and visit historic sites and cultural institutions, such as the Aldrich Museum of Contemporary Art and the Connecticut Antique Machinery Association Museum, which has the largest display of steam and gas tractors in the state.

-Stay: There are a few hotels along Route 7 that are AAA Diamond Rated, such as Ridgefield’s West Lane Inn and Danbury’s Maron Hotel and Suites, Quality Inn and La Quinta Inn.
+Stay: There are a few hotels along Route 7 that are AAA Diamond Designated, such as Quality Inn, La Quinta Inn and Danbury’s Maron Hotel and Suites,

 Routes 9 and 169 /Connecticut Fall Foliage Trips

 Do: Although combining these two routes will involve a fair amount of driving, it’ll be worth the extra gas.
-Route 9 has Scotts’ Connecticut Valley Orchards in Deep River and the Essex Steam Train, on which riders will get fantastic views from inside a restored railcar.
+Route 9 has Scotts’ Connecticut Valley Orchards in Deep River.
 Route 169 winds through colonial homesteads and historic New England towns.
 Visitors to the Vanilla Bean Cafe will be able to listen to live music in a 19th century barn and the Inn at Woodstock Hill, which is dated back to 1816, overlooks Mystic’s Quiet Corner and offers terrific views of the foliage.

-Discover: There are many attractions along Route 9, including the Goodspeed Opera House and RiverQuest, a narrated cruise on the lower Connecticut River, while Route 169’s top spots are Scranton’s Shops in South Woodstock, where more than 65 artisans sell crafts and antiques, and the Sharpe Hill Vineyard and Winery.
+Discover: There are many attractions along Route 9, including RiverQuest, a narrated cruise on the lower Connecticut River.
+Route 169’s top spots are Scranton’s Shops in South Woodstock, where more than 65 artisans sell crafts and antiques, and the Sharpe Hill Vineyard and Winery.

-Stay: The Inn at Middletown, Saybrook Point Inn and Spa, Old Lyme’s Bee & Thistle Inn and Ivoryton’s The Copper Beech Inn are all AAA-approved options.
+Stay: The Inn at Middletown, Saybrook Point Resort and Marina and Old Lyme’s Bee & Thistle Inn are all AAA-approved options.